kerlycanelita/KoHs-Player-Optimizer/README.md

 High-performance Fabric optimization mod workspace for Minecraft versions **1.21** through **1.21.10**.

+## Important Beta Warning

+This mod is **still beta** and currently has known bugs and unresolved edge cases.
+Use it with caution in real modpacks/servers while stabilization continues.

 ## Project Status

 This project is currently in **active development** and tagged as **beta**.